 I first started to understand how reflecting your style can increase how happy you were with your environment (and how much less you tended to add to it) when I started looking at my home.

-As a designer I’ve experimented over the years with different styles in my own home, but over the past decade I’ve really worked out what works for us in terms of style – so that we all feel comfortable in our surroundings, and feel that it reflects us really well.
+As a designer I’ve experimented over the years with different styles in my own home, but over the past decade I’ve really worked out what works for us in terms of style.
+This helps us to all feel comfortable in our surroundings, and feel that it reflects us really well.

 I’ve minimised over the years the amount of bits and bobs in the house, and everything now truly reflects our style and what makes us feel happy when looking at it.

 I’m sure you’ve been there, shopping for clothes and grabbing whatever takes your fancy in the shop to try on.
 Often making the choice on what to buy based more on what fits and looks OK, and the price, rather than whether it will complement the rest of the clothes in your wardrobe at home.

-Trouble with this is that you very soon end up with a wardrobe (or 2…) stuffed with lovely things – but nothing that actually goes together, and little that necessarily works for your life (I have been known to have lots of evening dresses and I barely go to occasions that need them…).
+Trouble with this is that you very soon end up with a wardrobe (or 2…) stuffed with lovely things – but nothing that actually goes together.
+Or very little that necessarily works for your life (I have been known to have lots of evening dresses and I barely go to occasions that need them…).

 It’s no good buying a top on sale if you need to also buy a skirt, shoes and accessories before you can wear it.
 It will simply take up room in your wardrobe and create a negative energy when you see it – as you can’t wear it as yet and have to spend more money and time to find items to go with it – argh!